March 29 – october 19 2025

 Wang & Söderström

-In the spring of 2025, the exhibition Sharp Feelers – Soft Antennas with the art and design duo Wang & Söderström will open.
-Discover their works characterized by sensuous forms and playful design.
+Experience the exhibition Sharp Feelers – Soft Antennas with the art and design duo Wang & Söderström will open, and discover their works characterized by sensuous forms and playful design.

 How can nature provide us with clues to navigate a world where the digital evolves into something as complex as life itself?
 In the exhibition Sharp Feelers – Soft Antennas, they explore what it signifies for our senses that we are moving towards an increasingly digital future.
 Can feelers, tentacles and antennas provide us with clues to how we can relate to the digital using our sensory organs?